2025 Los Angeles Rams season: Week 7: at Jacksonville Jaguars

 Quarterback Matthew Stafford matched personal and team single-game team records by throwing five touchdown passes as the Rams routed the host Jaguars at Wembley Stadium.
 Despite leading receiver Puka Nacua being sidelined with an ankle sprain, Los Angeles scored on three of its first four possessions.
-Stafford (21-for-33, 182 yards) completed passes to 11 different receivers on the day and connected with rookie wideout Konata Mumpfield on a 5-yard score and then veteran wide receiver Davante Adams (five receptions, 35 yards) from two yards out to give the Rams a 14-0 lead in the first quarter.
-Adams caught 1-yard TD passes from Stafford in both the second and fourth quarters, matching his single-game career high for TD passes (accomplished twice while Adams was with the Green Bay Packers).
-Stafford also threw a 31-yard scoring pass to rookie tight end Terrance Ferguson, and his five TD passes were the most by anyone in an NFL International Series game.
-It was the fifth five-TD game of Stafford's career and his first as a Ram.
+Stafford (21-for-33, 182 yards) completed passes to 11 different receivers on the day and connected with rookie wideout Konata Mumpfield on a 5-yard score and then veteran wide receiver Davante Adams (five receptions, 35 yards) from two yards out to give the Rams a 14–0 lead in the first quarter.
+Adams caught 1-yard touchdown passes from Stafford in both the second and fourth quarters, matching his single-game career high for touchdown passes with three (accomplished twice while Adams was with the Green Bay Packers).
+Stafford also threw a 31-yard scoring pass to rookie tight end Terrance Ferguson, and his five touchdown passes were the most ever by any quarterback in an NFL International Series game.
+It was the fifth five-touchdown game of Stafford's career and his first as a Ram.
 Defensively, Los Angeles dominated the game with seven sacks and five other tackles for loss.
-Safety Kamren Curl had a team-high 10 tackles, while linebacker Nate Landman had nine tackles, while both he and outside inside linebacker Byron Young had 1.5 sacks each in the victory, which improved the Rams' record to 5-2 heading into their bye week and gave L.A. a 5-0 record against AFC opponents for the season.
+Safety Kamren Curl had a team-high 10 tackles, while inside linebacker Nate Landman had nine tackles, while both he and outside linebacker Byron Young had 1.5 sacks each in the victory, which improved the Rams' record to 5–2 heading into their bye week and gave the Rams a perfect 5–0 record against AFC opponents for the season.